-REFRIGERATION SYSTEM
+REFRIGERATION SYSTEM CHECKS

-The unit is equipped with a thermal espansion valve as a metering device.
+This unit is equipped with a piston type metering device or non-adjustable TXV.

 Ensure the hold-down bolts on the compressor are secure and have not vibrated loose during shipment.
-Check that vibration grommets have been installed.
-Visually check all piping for damage and leaks; repair if necessary.
+Check that the vibration grommets have been installed and visually check all piping for damage and leaks and repair if necessary.
 The entire system has been factory charged and tested, making it unnecessary to field charge.
-Factory charges are shown on the unit's namelate.
-To confirm charge levels or, if a leak occurs and charge needs to be added to the system, it is recommended to evacuate the system and recharge refrigerant to unit nameplate specifications.
-This unit has been rated in the cooling mode at the AHRI rated conditions of: Indoor (80°db / 67°wb) and outdoor (95°db).
-While operating at this condition, the subcooling should range from 12° to 15° F for each refrigeration circuit, for 15 and 20 ton models.
-Subcooling for 25 ton models should be from 16° to 19° F for circuit 1, and from 12° to 15° F for circuit 2.
+Factory refrigerant charge is shown on the unit's nameplate.

+To confirm charge levels or, if a leak occurs and charge needs to be added to the system, it is recommended to evacuate the system and recharge refrigerant to the unit's nameplate specifications.
+This unit has been rated in the cooling mode at the AHRI rated conditions of: indoor ($80^{\circ}F$ db/ $67^{\circ}F$ wb) and outdoor ($95^{\circ}F$ db).
+While operating at this condition, the superheat should range from $9^{\circ}F$ to $11^{\circ}F$ for each refrigeration circuit measured at the suction service port located near the compressor.